 Chair of the Governance Committee

 Trent is a semi-retired professional public policy advisor and advocate.
-Over a 40 year career, Trent has held senior executive responsibility within the federal government (Treasury Board Secretariat, Department of Finance, Labour Canada, Bank of Canada), the Canadian banking industry (Bank of Montreal, Chase Manhattan), and the public affairs/ government relations consulting sector (GPC Policy Consultants, TGA Policy Solutions).
+Over a 40 year career, he held senior executive positions within the central agencies of the federal government, the international banking industry, and the public affairs/ government relations consulting industry.

 Kim currently works as a Resident Relations Coordinator in long-term care.
 As an RSSW, she advocates and supports residents and families.
 She sits on a variety of committees including; the Wasaga Beach Accessibility Advisory Committee, the NSMHPCN Conference Planning Committee, and the LHIN Ethics Committee.
 Kim and her husband, John, have lived in Wasaga Beach for 20 years and are currently raising 4 teenagers.
 She is excited about sitting on the SGBCHC Board and serving the local communities.

 Candy has an MBA from U of T. Her career was spent in finance, inventory management and replenishment in national retail department and food organizations where she led several cross functional teams through systems transitions and corporate re-organizations working with multiple levels of management.
 Since moving to Wasaga Beach she has volunteered at the Y and is a member of their Membership Advisory Committee.
 Candy is also a member of the Age Friendly Community Advisory Committee, is part of the patient/caregiver advisory committee to the Simcoe Muskoka OHT and leads some Living a Healthy Life with Chronic Pain classes through the SGBCHC.
 She is interested in working with healthcare providers and organizations to collaborate in providing the best service and care possible for the community.